 Potential Side Effects

-While you are not guaranteed health results from taking apple cider vinegar, you can be assured that the risks of side effects from this all-natural product are low.
+While you are not guaranteed health results from taking apple cider vinegar daily, you can be assured that the risk of side effects from this all-natural product is low.

 ACV is acidic, and therefore, it is important to dilute the product with plenty of water before taking it.
 This will protect your tooth enamel and stomach lining.
 If you have a history of gastrointestinal problems, such as acid reflux, it is advisable to consult your health care professional before supplementing with ACV.